 The procedures for asking for a rescission are complicated, and you'll have to ask for a rescission by a certain deadline, usually a year after the tax deed is executed.
 (Cal.
 Rev. & Tax.
-Code § 3725.)
-Getting your home back through this method is usually difficult and rarely happens.
+Code § 3725).
+Getting your home back through this method is usually difficult and doesn't happen very often.
 You'll most likely need an attorney's help if you want to try to get the sale rescinded.

 Even though you'll get some time to redeem your California home before losing it to a tax sale, sale, in most cases, it's better to take action earlier to try to make your taxes more affordable.
-For instance, before you fall behind in your taxes, you could:
+You could, for example: